onutemaster777/s-help-updated/README.md

 # s-help-updated
-A updated s!help for Node.js and ran with BonziWORLD FE, GodWORLD, DonutWORLD, JosephWORLD, BonziWORLD Revived, BonziWORLD 2, bonzi.erik.red and much more.
+A updated s!help for Node.js and ran with BonziWORLD FE, PopeWORLD, DonutWORLD, BonziWORLD Remastered, BonziWORLD NE, JosephWORLD, BonziWORLD Revived, BonziWORLD 2, bonzi.erik.red and much more.
 But they have many limitations to disable or enable by using s!tool.
 Specify works only in BonziWORLD.